syncfusion-content/blazor-docs/blazor/rich-text-editor/enter-key.md

 ---
 layout: post
-title: Enter key customization in Blazor RichTextEditor | Syncfusion
+title: Enter key customization in RichTextEditor | Syncfusion
-description: Checkout and learn here all about the Enter key and Shift + Enter key customization feature in Syncfusion Blazor RichTextEditor component and more.
+description: Checkout and learn here all about the enter key and shift + enter key customization feature in RichTextEditor and more.
 platform: Blazor
 control: RichTextEditor
 documentation: ug